-All about Fluorescent Lighting:
+All about Fluorescent Lighting

 CFLs are More Energy Efficient than Incandescent Bulbs and Halogen

 This is great time to take advantage of fluorescent lighting and energy savings!
-Why would these money saving bulbs
+Why would these money-saving bulbs be used instead of incandescent light bulbs?
+Here’s 3 obvious reasons that make them a great choice:

-incandescents over the course of the next 4 to 12 years.
-Mandated for their replacement are compact fluorescent bulbs,
+• When President Bush’s penned his final energy bill, he instituted a deadline engineered to gradually eliminate incandescents over the course of the next 4 to 12 years.
+Mandated for their replacement are compact fluorescent bulbs, LED (Light Emitting Diode) light bulbs, and low voltage halogens (line voltage too).

-- Although not new, they set a new standard with respect to energy savings!
-Consider that fluorescent bulbs produce 6 times more
+• Although not new, they set a new standard with respect to energy savings!
+Consider that fluorescent bulbs produce 6 times more light than incandescent bulbs as well as lasting 5 times longer!

 Drawbacks of Switching to CFLs

-Its not all ideal.
-2 drawbacks are:
+It’s not all ideal.
+2 of the most obvious drawbacks are:

-- Initially cost.
+• Initially cost.
 CFLs are a relatively new technology which makes them rather expensive.
 In order not to take the financial hit all at once, a good economic strategy is to replace them as the old incandescents burn out.

 Fluorescent Light Fixture Components